-SAFEROAD's policy is that all works to install, repair, inspect and maintain MegaRail VRS on UK roads must be undertaken by fully trained and properly qualified personnel in accordance with the mandatory requirements of Sector Scheme 10B and as specified in the Design Manual for Roads & Bridges (DMRB) volume 2 section 2 part 8, CD377 Requirements for Road Restraint systems (which has replaced TD 19/06), and the Specification for Highway works Volume 1 clause 104.
+SAFEROAD's policy is that all works to install, repair, inspect and maintain MegaRail VRS on UK roads must be undertaken by fully trained and properly qualified personnel in accordance with the mandatory requirements of Sector Scheme 10B and as specified in the Design Manual for Roads & Bridges (DMRB) volume 2 section 2 part 8, CD377 Requirements for Road Restraint systems (which has replaced TD 19/06), and the Specification for

+Highway works Volume 1 clause 104.
 Sector Scheme 10B training is available from SAFEROAD's Lantra Awards approved training centre.

-SAFEROAD's training policy extends to anyone installing MegaRail from outside of the UK who has already undertaken MegaRail training, therefore these erectors must also have the LANTRA basic training for safety barriers and meet the requirements laid out in the above documents.
+SAFEROAD's training policy extends to anyone installing MegaRail from outside of the UK who already has MegaRail training and therefore these erectors must also have the LANTRA basic training for safety barriers and hold a Blue, Gold, or Black CSCS / FISS card.
 For details of available training contact SAFEROAD.
+(Company contact details on page 28)

-Health and Safety
+1.6 Health and Safety

 It is the installer's responsibility to ensure that all necessary safety procedures are in place and always implemented.
-The site-specific conditions and restrictions should be assessed by the installation company and a risk assessment and method statement produced for the specific site.
-If mechanical lifting equipment is to be used to unload and / or move materials, then a lift plan must be prepared by a competent appointed person.
+The site-specific conditions and restrictions should be assessed and a risk assessment, method statement and lift plan produced by the installation company for the specific site.
 All endeavours must be used to ensure that no one is injured or put at risk during the installation, repair, inspection, or maintenance of the MegaRail VRS systems.